 What’s the cost of sod compared to seeding?
 How much should you budget to plant new grass?

-It depends on where you buy.
-Are buying direct from a grower and paying wholesale or from a garden center at retail prices?
+It depends on where you buy it.
+Are buying directly from a grower and paying wholesale or from a garden center at retail prices?

 Other variables include the quality and type of grass, some varieties cost less to grow and are ready to harvest quicker than others.